Battle of St. George's Caye: Prelude

 Humphreys relates that in a 1796 visit to the area, Visitador Juan O'Sullivan claimed the British were encroaching on Spanish territory in Mexico by cutting near the Hondo.
 Upon his return to Spain, hostilities broke out between Great Britain and Spain as a result of the Napoleonic Wars.
 The Spanish viewed the situation seriously and determined to remove the British.

 Colonists appealed to Jamaican Lieutenant Governor Alexander Lindsay, 6th Earl of Balcarres, for assistance.
 Even though he was in the midst of the Maroon Wars, Balcarres nonetheless sent muskets and ammunition to the settlement and a further shipment arrived on Commander Thomas Dundas' ship HMS Merlin in December 1796.
 But upon his arrival, Dundas noted panic in the settlement and the subsequent dispatching of slaves to cut logwood instead of preparing to defend the settlement.

 Balcarres then named Major (promoted to Lieutenant Colonel) Thomas Barrow Superintendent of the settlement.
 Barrow, a seasoned veteran of war according to Humphreys, immediately began whipping the unruly Baymen into shape, and martial law, stopping all activities in the settlement, was declared on 11 February 1797.
 On 18 March, magistrates Thomas Potts, Thomas Graham and Marshall Bennett all asked Barrow whether there were any incoming messages from Jamaica.
 Barrow assured that more help would be on the way soon, to alleviate the fears of the Baymen, but Humphreys calls the actions of Potts and company "cowardly" and says that even after that reassurance morale was low.

 June evacuation meeting

 Impatient with the plans to defend the settlement, the Baymen called a public meeting for 1 June 1797.
 At this meeting, the Baymen voted 65 to 51 to defend the settlement and cooperate with Barrow.
 This initial support wavered considerably between then and September 1798, as reports came in of the size of the Spanish fleet.
-Don Arturo O'Neill Tirone, Yucatán Governor and Commander of the expedition, had secured:
+Don Arturo O'Neill, Yucatán Governor and Commander of the expedition, had secured:

 This estimate was severely reduced due to outbreaks of yellow fever and dissent in the Spanish army.
 Nevertheless, it was enough to frighten the Baymen into posting lookouts near the boundaries of the territory.